-- By the end of the story, explain that a butterfly is a winged insect.
+- Explain that a butterfly is a winged insect.
 The butterfly starts as an egg and then hatches to be a caterpillar, which looks like a worm that will eventually grow into a butterfly.
 The caterpillar turns into a chrysalis, which is like a small protective house.

-- Explain to the students that you also want them to be thinking about what happens in the beginning of the story, the middle of the story, and the end of the story.
+- Explain to the students that you also want them to think about what happens in the beginning of the story, the middle of the story, and the end of the story.

 - Read The Very Hungry Caterpillar aloud.

-- When you hear the words you wrote on the board (caterpillar, chrysalis, and butterfly), pause and ask your students what they think the words mean.
+- When you hear the words you wrote on the board (caterpillar, chrysalis, eggs, butterfly), pause and ask your students what they think the words mean.
 Invite students to share their ideas with a partner.

 - When you get to the word cocoon, explain to the students that this word is similar to the word chrysalis.

-- When you are finished reading, ask the students to explain, or retell, what happened in the beginning, the middle, and the end of the book.
+- Ask the students to explain, or retell, what happened in the beginning, the middle, and the end of the book.